 1093: Malcolm is succeeded by his younger brother, Donald, who becomes Donald III and jointly rules with Malcolm's son Edmund.
 The Scots evict the many English who have gathered around the Anglicised court of Malcolm and Margaret, including their surviving children.

-22 August 1138: The Scots army under David I is defeated at the Battle of the Standard at Northallerton in Yorkshire in an attempt to capitalise on unrest in England to extend his kingdom.
+22 August 1138: The Scots army under David I is defeated at the Battle of the Standard at Northallerton in Yorkshire.
 Despite the defeat, the Treaty of Durham that follows in 1139 gives David I effective control over Northumbria and Cumbria.

 1157: Henry II of England rips up a promise given to David I in 1149 to allow the Scots all the land North of the River Tees.
 He summons the 16 year old Malcolm IV, to Chester and persuades him to sign a treaty giving up Cumbria and Northumbria to the English.